-Learning the Scout Oath and Law might seem intimidating when a boy first joins Cub Scouts, but add Legos, and it becomes a super fun activity!
+Learning the Scout Oath and Law might seem intimidating when a kid first joins Cub Scouts, but add Legos, and it becomes a super fun activity!

-Putting the words of the Oath and Law onto Legos makes a cool puzzle that will challenge the boys.
-We don't expect the younger boys to memorize the Scout Oath and Law, but the more times they're exposed to it, the better.
+Putting the words of the Oath and Law onto Legos makes a cool puzzle that will challenge the Scouts.
+We don't expect the younger one to memorize the Scout Oath and Law, but the more times they're exposed to it, the better.

 I used the Brother P-Touch labeler.
 I've had it for years, and I love it!
 The label tape is 1/2″ wide which is just a bit bigger than the side of the Lego, so I cut them down after the words were printed.

 I scrounged some Legos from the massively huge box of them we have.
 If you don't have any extras, you can get them from Amazon.
 Other options for assorted Legos are eBay or Etsy.